Hylotelephium telephium (L.) H. Ohba

 Sedum telephium (basionym), Sedum purpureum

-Hylotelephium telephium is a is a succulent perennial groundcover up to 20 inches (50 cm) tall and up to 1 feet (30 cm) wide.
-Dense summer flowers cluster on sturdy stems rising above bright green leaves.
-Blooms start out blush-colored, aging to coppery pink, then rust as weather cools.
-It is in flower from Jul to August.
+Hylotelephium telephium, formerly known as Sedum telephium, is a perennial succulent that grows up to 20 inches (50 cm) tall with a spread of up to 1 feet (30 cm).
+Flowers appear in dense clusters from summer to fall on sturdy stems rising above bright green leaves.
+Blooms start out blush-colored, aging to coppery pink, then rust as the weather cools.

 How to Grow and Care